NarsilDev/digital-ocean-articles/kubernetes-security.md

   - Egress
 ```

-Create the policy as usual using the command:
+Save and close, then create the policy running from your local client the following command:

 ```command
 [environment local]